tmlye/mediator/_posts/2015-03-07-everyone-needs-souvenirs.md

 [{% picture 7/17.jpg %}][17]
 [{% picture 7/18.jpg %}][18]

-After the desert we head towards Marrakech.
+After the desert, we head towards Marrakech.
 We stop on the way to look at stone carvings.
 They were made during a time when elephants, antilopes and lions still lived in Morocco.
 Our next stop is Ouarzazate, where we visit a Kasbah.